-The conversion of housing to vacation home rentals (also referred to as short-term rentals) supports the tourist-based economy-which tends to generate jobs, though usually at lower wage levels-reducing inventory and driving up home values and average rents.
+The conversion of housing to vacation home rentals (also referred to as short-term rentals) supports the tourist-based economy-which tends to generate jobs, though usually at lower wage levels-but it also reduces the housing supply for local residents by driving up home values and average rents.
 Most vacation rentals result from investment or retirement purchases, often by persons living outside the area.
 Typically, larger older units, often with three or more bedrooms, are those converted.
 Noise and traffic impacts and the presence of vacant units for part of the year also negatively affect the well-being of the community.